getnervs/Soft-Drink-Market-Insight-Challenge/README.md

 Your mission: Create an interactive or static dashboard (or series of visualizations) that reveals meaningful insights from the data and tells a clear story about soft drink distribution, brand dominance, and consumer trends.

+We’re not just looking for numbers — we’re looking for insightful stories that show what this data says about market realities on the ground.

 Overview of Dataset
 The dataset includes the following columns
 1) Outlet Name and Type (e.g., supermarkets, kiosks, restaurants, shops)